hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 Providing the `?passing` query parameter, added in Consul 0.2, will filter results to only nodes with all checks in the `passing` state.
 This can be used to avoid extra filtering logic on the client side.

+In Consul 0.7.3 and later, the optional `?node-meta=` parameter can be provided with a desired node metadata key/value pair of the form `key:value`.
+This parameter can be specified multiple times, and will filter the results to nodes with the specified key/value pair(s).

 This endpoint is very similar to the `/v1/catalog/service` endpoint; however, this endpoint automatically returns the status of the associated health check